Puzzle 31: GPU Occupancy Optimization

 pixi run gpu-specs

-Note: gpu-specs shows all architectural details derived from your GPU hardware - no lookup tables needed!
+Note: gpu-specs automatically detects your GPU vendor (NVIDIA/AMD/Apple) and shows all architectural details derived from your hardware - no lookup tables needed!

 Common Architecture Specs (Reference):